KeenGWatanabe/Termux/VScode.md

    - Install Termux:X11 from F-Droid.
    - In Termux, install the required packages:
       ```bash
       pkg install x11-repo
       pkg install proot-distro
       proot-distro install ubuntu
       proot-distro login ubuntu
       apt update
       apt install wget gpg
       ```

 2. **Install VS Code:**
   Follow the same steps as in Option 2 to install VS Code.

                                                                                              3. **Start the X11 server:**
                                                                                               - Open Termux:X11 and start the X11 server.
                                                                                               - In Termux, set the display variable:
                                                                                               ```bash
                                                                                               export DISPLAY=:0
                                                                                                                                                                         ```
 4. **Launch VS Code:**
                                                                                               Run `code` in the terminal, and it should open in the X11 environment.

                                                                                                                                                                   ---

                                                                                               ### **Option 4: Use a Remote Development Setup**
                                                                                               If you have access to a PC or server, you can set up VS Code there and connect to it remotely from your Android device.

                                                                                               1. **Install VS Code on your PC/server.**
                                                                                               2. **Install the Remote - SSH extension in VS Code.**
                                                                                               3. **Use an SSH client on Android (e.g., Termux) to connect to your PC/server.**
                                                                                               4. **Access VS Code remotely.**

                                                                                                                                                                   ---

                                                                                               ### **Limitations**
                                                                                               - Performance may be slow depending on your device's hardware.
                                                                                               - Some extensions or features of VS Code may not work properly in these setups.

-                                                                                 Let me know if you need further assistance!